jessecusack/scientific-workflow/HPC_clusters.md

 Follow any prompts.

-Next, set a server password by running:
+It is good practise to set a server password.
+You'll then use it to access the remote session.
+It can be relatively simple because most of your security comes from the use of SSH.

 ```bash
 jupyter server password
 ```

-You need the password to access jupyter lab remotely.
+Don't forget to store it somewhere! (like a password manager)

 ## Using jupyter lab remotely